Mohamed Zeeshan's Story

-Like many obedient Indians of his age, Mohamed Zeeshan - also called “Zee” by his friends and colleagues - entered engineering school at the age of 17, only to abandon it to follow an altogether different passion.
-He took to blogging in just his second year of undergraduate studies, hoping to use the internet age to broadcast his views, thoughts and opinions on a motley of issues, ranging from politics to the economy, and even the world of cricket.
+Like many obedient young Indians, Mohamed Zeeshan - also called “Zee” by his friends and colleagues - entered engineering school at the age of 17, only to find other more compelling interests.
+He took to blogging in just his second year of undergraduate studies, hoping to use the internet age to broadcast his views, thoughts and opinions on a wide range of issues, from politics to economics, and even tennis and cricket.

 Soon, that disparate range narrowed down to focused commentary and analysis of international politics and governance.
 While still diverse in nature, Zeeshan’s writings have largely focused on India’s role in the world, and its quest to evolve from a developing post-colonial economy to a global leader in a multipolar era.
 Even as a young blogger, Zeeshan’s fresh insights and original takes on some of the most urgent questions of our time attracted the attention of policymakers and thinkers from around the world.

-By the time he entered his final year at engineering school, Zeeshan had begun writing regular columns on foreign policy and international affairs for The Diplomat, India Today, Deccan Herald and other reputed publications based in India and elsewhere.
-He was invited to host a personal blog on HuffPost India, where he wrote on matters of Indian and international governance.
+By the time he entered his final year at engineering school, Zeeshan had begun writing regular columns on foreign policy and international affairs for The Diplomat.
+He was also invited to host a personal blog on HuffPost India, where he wrote on matters of Indian and international governance.

-All of this led to Zeeshan’s eventual transition into the policy academia - and to Columbia University, where he studied international affairs and served as a Teaching Assistant on Economic Analysis.
+All of this led to Zeeshan’s eventual transition into the policy academia - and to Columbia University, where he studied international affairs and won scholarships for work in economic policy analysis.
 In line with his experience in and around the media, Zeeshan was appointed to serve on the Editorial Board of the prestigious Columbia Journal of International Affairs as its Digital and Online Director.
 There, he brought his natural inclination for debate and argumentation and introduced a wildly popular opinions section titled 'Arguments', which brought fierce but academically rigorous discussions to the online media space and increased JIA's online reach and presence multifold.

-He also served briefly with the Permanent Mission of India to the United Nations, New York in 2017.
+While at Columbia, Zeeshan also served briefly with the Permanent Mission of India to the United Nations in 2017.
 During his time at the Permanent Mission, Zeeshan advised in strategizing India’s successful and historic campaign for a seat in the International Court of Justice (ICJ), using analysis of historical data and an in-depth study of the strategic interests of key UN member states.
 He was publicly credited by His Excellency, the Permanent Representative of India to the UN, for these critical inputs after India was elected over the UK for a seat in the ICJ.
 Zeeshan also conducted research on sensitive policy issues surrounding India’s quest for a permanent seat in the United Nations Security Council, including support for negotiations with important member states.

-Following his time in New York, Zeeshan then moved to Dubai and worked as a policy consultant at Kearney, the global consulting firm, based in Dubai.
+Leaving New York, Zeeshan then moved to Dubai and worked as a policy consultant at Kearney, the global consulting firm.
 In this capacity, he advised governments in the Middle East on social, economic and political reform, including strategic inputs for the 2020 G20 summit in Riyadh.
 Owing to his background in multilateral diplomacy, Zeeshan was commissioned to help draft a multilateral declaration on cybersecurity at the G20, championing common ground on a host of sensitive issues.

-Aside from his keen interests in international diplomacy and governance, Zeeshan is also an avid cricket fan and a voracious reader.
-He was also a decorated debater through his days in high school and university, and an active member of university debate clubs.
-Though he rarely speaks of it today, his love for writing was sparked by Enid Blyton, whom he still regards his most favourite author - not too far ahead, perhaps, of Agatha Christie.
-He considers Hercule Poirot the best friend he never met, and he hopes to pen a detective novel of his own someday, inspired by the adventures of Hercule Poirot.
+But for all his work on India and the world, Zeeshan also has several side interests, including detective fiction, cricket and James Bond.
+Though he rarely speaks of it today, his love for writing was sparked by Enid Blyton, whom he still regards as his most favourite author - not too far ahead, perhaps, of Agatha Christie.
+He considers Hercule Poirot the best friend he never met, and he hopes to pen a detective novel of his own someday, inspired by Poirot's adventures.